Ghostwriting: Having a Book Idea vs. Actually Writing the Book

 The bottom line: The more worthwhile and compelling your story is, the more critical it is to have a professional writer give it the treatment it deserves.
 That’s why it’s so important to partner with a specialist who’s an expert in the art of storytelling.
 These people go by various names: ghostwriter, journalist, editor.
 Regardless, your story is too important to leave to an amateur.

 Imagine cradling a book in your arms.
 See yourself thumbing through the pages, reading the words, recognizing that what’s contained therein is your story, laid out for all to see.
 This symbol of your life is part catharsis and part healing.
 Your journey is complete, and you’ve reached the people who needed to hear your story.
+Allow me, a ghostwriter in Philadelphia, to help you bring your story to life.

-Contact me so we can explore how a ghostwriter or editor can benefit you.
+Contact me and we can explore how a ghostwriter or editor can benefit you.